Slavery in Contemporary Imagination

 IDST 190: Slavery in Contemporary Imagination Seminar (.5 unit)

-FYS 100 satisfies a general education requirement; students are required to take one first-year seminar (FYS) during each of their first two semesters at Richmond.
+FYS 100 satisfies a general education requirement; students are required to take one first-year seminar (FYS) during their first semester at Richmond.

 IDST 190 is a half-unit project based course part of the Endeavor program.

-Specific Course Information
+• Specific Course Information

 FYS 100: Slavery in Contemporary Imagination